 How much did the film cost to make?

 We made the picture for $500,000—very cheaply and very quickly.
 The studio knew they might lose money on it, but they thought it might be good for the studio, that this could be a good prestige picture if nothing else.
 We were able to talk the producers and executives into making the picture because of that.
 When released, it made a lot of money.
 It came out at the right time.

 When did you first notice that you were a good film director?

-When I started directing, I didn’t know if I could be a good director or not, because directing is an art.
+When I started directing, I didn’t know if I could be a good director or not because directing is an art.
 It’s like you can paint or you can’t paint.
 Some good films came my way until Congress pulled me out.
 That put a big dent in my career, but I was lucky enough to come back.
-Some liberals who hated the idea that I came out against the Communists thought that my pictures afterwards weren’t as good as those I made before.
+Some liberals who hated the idea that I came out against the Communists thought that my pictures afterward weren’t as good as those I made before.
 Well, I think they were better.
-Stanley Kramer put me back on the map with a four-picture deal, three of them were B pictures—he called them ‘B pictures with class’—made on short schedules.
-But they were well done, otherwise I couldn’t have gotten “The Caine Mutiny” which was made for just $2,000,000.
-I definitely consider that one of my better pictures, along with “Murder, My Sweet,” “Crossfire” and “The Young Lions” which I think is my very best.
+Stanley Kramer put me back on the map with a four-picture deal; three of them were B pictures—he called them ‘B pictures with class’—made on short schedules.
+But they were well done.
+Otherwise, I couldn’t have gotten “The Caine Mutiny” which was made for just $2,000,000.
+I consider that one of my better pictures, along with “Murder, My Sweet,” “Crossfire” and “The Young Lions” , which I think is my very best.

 There’s also a very beautiful love scene in the film with Montgomery Clift.